erquintana/ALU_Verification_with_UVM/README.md

 ## Pending

 - [ ] Pending to implement monitor and scoreboard.
-By now implementation not match img.
+By now implementation not match img because driver and seq are in the test class directly.
 - [ ] Implementation using env.sv as soon as monitor and scoreboard get implemented.
 This, to match image design [diagram](spec/ALU%20Block%20Diagram.jpg)

 ## License